A buyers' guide to authenticity

-A All our signatures come from arranged signing sessions where the player is paid a fee for their services.
-Many of the older players appreciate the extra funds, while many of the younger players have charitable foundations or favoured charities who are the beneficiaries of the fees.
-Because we have worked with the players and their agents for many years, they trust us, and often recommend us to each other personally.
+A) All our signatures come from arranged signing sessions where the player is paid a fee for their services.
+Because we have worked with the players and their agents for many years, they trust us and often recommend us to each other personally.
 We never accost players outside training grounds as we don't believe this is the correct way to do business.
 Furthermore, the quality of a signature from a signing session is usually much better than one grabbed outside a training ground through a car window.

-Yes, all our items come either with a COA issued by us, or with third party authentication.
+A) All our items come either with a COA issued by us, or with third party authentication.
 Certificates issued by us include the details of the signing session plus, in the vast majority of cases, a photo of the player signing the product line at the signing session.
 Our company details are printed on the certificate.
 Details of our company are registered with Companies House and our company number is 07596697.
 As such we are easily traceable and subject to UK law.
 If you can't find a company's details on its website then proceed with caution and remember you will have no recourse to the courts.
 Some of our items come with authentication from third parties such as Beckett, in which case this will be stated on the product page.

 Q) I have seen sellers on eBay offering Certificates of Authenticity.
 Does this mean the item is genuine?